giantswarm/docs/src/content/getting started/configure-app-platform-to-build-your-capabilities/_index.md

 ---
-title: Configure the app platform to build the platform capabilities
-linkTitle: Start with the app platform
-description: Deploy your first application with the app platform and learn how it works.
+title: Install an application using the app platform
+description: Add capabilities to your platform by deploying applications from our catalog.
 weight: 50
 last_review_date: 2024-04-05
 owner: